Imperial-Brew/rfq-sender/docs/implementation/ssl_verification_fix_summary.md

-# SSL Verification Fix Summary
+# SSL Verification Fix Summary (Legacy)

+> Note: This document describes a legacy EWS workaround that is no longer used.
+The application now uses Microsoft Graph exclusively for mail, and the insecure TLS override paths have been removed.
+See docs/implementation/graph_migration.md for the current design.

 ## Issue Description